susan-davis/stellar-core/BIBLE.md

 Only a single example of the *Excalibur*-class light cruiser has been constructed, as a proof of concept of the design.
-The ship is a modified version of the *Eratosthanes*-class fleet tug, with a permanently installed "Atlatl" torpedo pod installed in place of the tug's pod grapple.
+The ship is a lightly modified version of the *Eratosthanes*-class fleet tug, with a permanently installed "Atlatl" torpedo pod installed in place of the tug's pod grapple.